-Hunters must make all reasonable efforts to immediately recover a downed game bird.
 Once a bird is downed, a hunter must focus on that bird only and make all reasonable efforts to retrieve it immediately.
 Hunters must not continue to shoot at other birds once a bird has been downed and must immediately dispatch game that is still alive when recovered.

 Hunters must salvage at least the breast meat from all harvested game ducks.
 If a hunter decides not to keep and take home the whole duck, they are required to recover at least both breasts of the harvested bird.
+A fully-feathered wing must remain attached to the breast/s (see below for more detail).